 5 ish Potluck

 Potluck is an opportunity to gather and meet your friends from past festivals and new friends, too!
 Bring a dish to share with ingredients listed.
-Hot dogs, buns, and fixings will be provided.
+Hot dogs, buns, and fixings will be provided and we will have two fire rings available for cooking: one for animal protein and one for plant based foods.

 Bring out your drums and your dancing feet and feel the rhythm of the season.